 From April to mid-June, the road between Bijodaira and Murodo runs through a 20-meter-high snow corridor.
 A section of the snow corridor, just a short walk from Murodo Station, is open to pedestrians.

 The Midagahara Wetlands—marshland covered with delicate alpine plants—sits between Bijodaira and Murodo.
 Here you might hear the cries of a rock ptarmigan: a bird that survived the Ice Age and which changes plumage from white in winter to brown in spring and summer.

 The Hakuba region in the northern part of Chubusangaku National Park has legions of fans among winter sports enthusiasts.
-In the summer months, you can choose from a wide range of activities in areas near the park, including fishing, canyoning, mountain biking and hot-air ballooning.
+You can choose from a wide range of activities in this area in the summer months, including fishing, canyoning, mountain biking, and hot-air ballooning.

 Tsugaike Nature Park is located near 2,932-meter Mount Shirouma, the highest peak in the Hakuba area.
 This pristine nature preserve has a diverse range of flora and fauna, such as Japanese wood poppies and peacock butterflies.
 You can reach the park by cable car, and elevated wooden promenades make it easy to explore the area.
 Thrill-seekers can try their hand at tandem paragliding over the park.

 Another popular excursion is the walk along Happo-one Nature Trail, where you can find daylilies and a variety of alpine butterflies.
 Reach the trail via cable car, which extends from Mount Kurobishi to Happoike Pond.
 Reflections of the Hakuba mountain range on the mirror-like pond create a breathtaking spectacle.